-Student Confirmation/Declination Student Nan me (Print legibly) • pe at risk of acquiring Hepatitis B Virus (HBV) infection. have been informed about the risk of blood borne dise recommended by health professionals and required by Technology program.
-I have also been informed about - approximate cost to me.
-Please initial one statement below: · cination at this time.
-I understand that by declining this clinical lab setting. acquiring Hepatitis B, a serious disease, when in the I will obtain the Hepatitis B vaccination an d will provide proof of initial vaccine, to the program Director, and proof of final vaccine within 6 5 months of the first vaccine I have already received the Hepatitis B vac the program officials for my file. ccine onand I will provide proof to I am immune as proof by my physical exar m and blood work, and do not need the vaccine Handbook c Copy Student Signature Date
+I understand that due to my occupational exposure as a Radiologic Technology student to blood or other potentially infectious and hazardous materials, I may be at risk of acquiring Hepatitis B Virus (HBV) infection.
+I have been informed about the risk of blood borne diseases and that the Hepatitis B Vaccine is strongly recommended by health professionals and required by some hospitals / clinics affiliated with the Radiologic Technology program.
+I have also been informed about where I can receive the Hepatitis B Vaccine and the approximate cost to me.

+Please initial one statement below:

+I choose NOT to have the Hepatitis B Vaccination at this time.
+I understand that by declining this vaccination, I will continue to be at risk of acquiring Hepatitis B, a serious disease, when in the clinical lab setting.

+I will obtain the Hepatitis B vaccination and will provide proof of initial vaccine, to the program Director, and proof of final vaccine within 6 months of the first vaccine

+I have already received the Hepatitis B vaccine on and I will provide proof to the program officials for my file.

+I am immune as proof by my physical exam and blood work, and do not need the vaccine

+Handbook Copy